International Studies & Programs

 Featured Partner: Stanford Center on China’s Economy and Institutions (SCCEI)

-Stanford Center on China’s Economy and Institutions.png Office of China Programs International Studies & Programs MICHIGAN STATE UNIVERSITY.png
+Stanford Center on China’s Economy and Institutions logo MSU Office of China Programs International Studies & Programs logo

 Presented in partnership with the Stanford Center on China’s Economy and Institutions (SCCEI) and the Office of China Programs